SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/resource_overview.md

 | 1  |     Example   |     Example project for docs.          | {owner} | /project/{project} | {owner} (Cluster Partition) |  {project}     | project_{project} |
 ```

+?> PI and Department partitions have to be directly specified in the job for example `{owner}` partition would be `-p {owner}` the QOS will be automatically added and is not required.

 ### Summary

 There is a lot of important information above but some key takeaways are listed below.

 - Typically only specifying partition is required if you are running a lot of jobs at which point specifying the `preempt` partition (`-p preempt`) is required once the `general` partition limits for your account and user (specified by `general` qos) is reached.
+- Specifying partition is required if using Department and PI specific partitions see above.
 - The only time you really need to use a specific QOS is when you are doing debugging (`-q debug`) or want `preempt` partition jobs to cancel ( `-q cancel` and `-p preempt`).
 - Running gpu jobs (`--gres=gpu*`) or setting constraint to `gpu` and `preempt` partition (`-C gpu` and `-p preempt`) will automatically handle node selection and limit jobs to the GPU capable nodes.
-- PI and Department partitions have to be directly specified in the job for example `{owner}` partition would be `-p {owner}` the QOS will be automatically added and is not required.